123_landlords-header.jpg

 However, specialist holiday home mortgages are notoriously difficult and complicated to obtain and are much more elusive than their regular counterparts.
 Many brokers are poorly informed about these kinds of mortgages as they are among the more nuanced of the specialist mortgage.

-We at The Lending Channel, however, are highly experienced as a holiday let mortgage broker.
+We at The Lending Channel , however, are highly experienced as a holiday let mortgage broker.
 Our knowledge of the specialist mortgage market is second to none.

 We will make the process of finding a lender simple and easy, allowing you to reap all the benefits of your new holiday home.

-What are the benefits of holiday letting?
+What are the benefits of holiday let mortgages Scotland?

 There are many reasons why a potential landlord might seek out a holiday home mortgage over a buy-to-let.
-These include:
+The benefits of holiday letting include:

 • Financial rewards